Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Results and Discussion

-Fig. \ref{Fig_05} presents the dynamic evolution of multiple scalar fields in a single-mode pulsating flame under the conditions of $\dot{m}_{\rm CH_{4}}$ = 0.20 SLPM and $\dot{m}_{\rm O_{2}}$ = 0.30 SLPM.
-The top panel of the figure illustrates the temporal evolution of chemiluminescence signal in a cycle, where phase-locked averaging was applied to remove random fluctuations and increase the signal-to-noise ratio.
-The resulting data has been normalized to a relative intensity scale of -1 to 1.
-Excellent agreement is seen between the pixel-integrated signal of chemiluminescence image and the PMT signal.
-Within each oscillation cycle of approximately 65 ms, the total chemiluminescence is seen to increase during the first 45 ms and decrease during the last 20 ms.
+Fig. \ref{Fig_04} presents the dynamic evolution of multiple scalar fields in a single-mode pulsating flame under the conditions of $\dot{m}_{\rm CH_{4}}$ = 0.20 SLPM and $\dot{m}_{\rm O_{2}}$ = 0.30 SLPM.
+The top panel of the figure illustrates the temporal evolution of the chemiluminescence signal in a cycle, where phase-locked averaging is applied to reduce random fluctuations and improve the signal-to-noise ratio.
+The data are normalized to a relative intensity scale of -1 to 1.
+Excellent agreement is observed between the pixel-integrated signal of chemiluminescence image and the PMT signal.
+Within each oscillation cycle (approximately 65 ms), the total chemiluminescence is seen to increase during the first 45 ms and decrease during the last 20 ms.

-Eight representative frames of the cycle-averaged chemiluminescence images are shown in Fig. \ref{Fig_05}(b) in pseudocolors, with red and blue representing high and low chemiluminescence signals, respectively.
+Eight representative frames of the cycle-averaged chemiluminescence images are shown in Fig. \ref{Fig_04}(b) in pseudocolors, with red and blue representing high and low chemiluminescence signals, respectively.
 The mean intensity has been subtracted from each pixel to enhance contrast and highlight dynamic changes.
-From these images, the pulsating flame is observed to oscillate in a propagating ring mode, with concentric waves of local heat release rate perturbation originating from the edge and traveling toward the flame center, where they merge and terminate before the next oscillation cycle.
+From these images, the pulsating flame is seen to oscillate in a propagating ring mode, with concentric waves of local heat release rate perturbation emanating from the edge and traveling toward the flame center, where they merge and terminate before the next oscillation cycle.

-It is worth noting that, although the measured images were line-of-sight integrated, no significant cancellation effect was expected in the top-view images because the flame front remained close to a geometrically thin sheet throughout the oscillation cycle.
-Besides, the flame motion occurred primarily in the vertical direction, as revealed by additional side-view measurement of a single-mode pulsating flame shown in Fig. \ref{Fig_06}.
+Although the chemiluminescence images are line-of-sight integrated, no significant cancellation effect is expected in the top-view images because the flame front remains effectively a thin sheet throughout the oscillation cycle.
+This is corroborated by side-view measurements of a single-mode pulsating flame, as shown in Fig. \ref{Fig_04}(c).

+OH-PLIF images in Fig. \ref{Fig_04}(d) provide additional detail on the flame structure downstream of the flame front, which is largely obscured in chemiluminescence imaging by rapid quenching of OH* to OH.
+From the OH-PLIF measurements, alternating regions of higher and lower OH signal are observed to move horizontally and vertically within an oscillation cycle, suggesting a traveling-wave flame oscillation mode.
+Unlike one-dimensional freely propagating flames, a circular porous-plug burner can support two-dimensional spatiotemporal modes, as suggested by previous studies \cite{pearlman1997target, li2025two}.
+This is further corroborated by flame temperature measurements in the present work.